Official History of Australian Operations in Iraq and Afghanistan, and Australian Peacekeeping Operations in East Timor

 The Official History of Australian Operations in Iraq and Afghanistan, and Australian Peacekeeping Operations in East Timor is an Australian official history series currently under preparation.
-It was approved by the Australian Government in 2015, and is due to be completed by mid-2022.
+It was approved by the Australian Government in 2015.
+The series was due to be completed by mid-2022 but publication of the first two volumes has been delayed due to the Department of Foreign Affairs and Trade being unwilling to agree to their release.

 History

 Project management

 While scoping the Official History of Australian Peacekeeping, Humanitarian and Post-Cold War Operations in the early 2000s, the official historian for that series, David Horner judged that work should commence as soon as possible on a separate series covering the Australian involvement in the operations in Afghanistan after 2001 and the Australian contribution to the 2003 invasion of Iraq.
 However, when it approved this series in 2004, Cabinet excluded the Australian operations in East Timor, Afghanistan and Iraq from Horner's remit.
 In 2006 Horner sought the Australian Government's agreement to expand the series to include East Timor, but this was again denied, despite no additional funds being sought for books.

 Horner continued to advocate for a new series over subsequent years.
 At the launch of the first volume in the Official History of Australian Peacekeeping, Humanitarian and Post-Cold War Operations to be published in April 2011, Horner stated that it was a "national disgrace" that work was not underway on the next series.
 Australian Foreign Minister Kevin Rudd indicated that he supported such a project in his remarks when launching the book.
 In September 2011 the Australian War Memorial (AWM) agreed to conduct a feasibility study into an official history on the operations in Afghanistan, East Timor and Iraq.
 This study was completed in 2012 by Horner, who judged that it would be feasible to prepare an official history of Australia's involvement in Afghanistan and Iraq.
 The AWM Council endorsed this conclusion, and recommended that work begin as soon as possible.

 A submission seeking Cabinet's approval of the project was subsequently prepared.
 While initial versions of the submission proposed that it cover only operations in Afghanistan and Iraq, it was later broadened to also cover East Timor.
 The final submission proposed either expanding the Official History of Australian Peacekeeping, Humanitarian and Post-Cold War Operations to cover operations in the three countries up to 2006 or establishing an entirely new series.
 The political turmoil associated with the three changes of federal government in 2013 delayed official approval, with the submission being put forward and withdrawn on two occasions.